 We kneaded in glitter and peppermint oil to add some pizzazz to the plain playdough then started making snowmen (and snowballs and snowforts…).

-We took a break to buy some beads (from Asheville’s awesome bead store) and a box of mason jars and continued yesterday when Maia’s friend Marlise was over.
+Then, we took a break to buy some beads (from Asheville’s awesome bead store) and a box of mason jars and continued yesterday when Maia’s friend Marlise was over.

-I added the pipecleaners to the table expecting them to be used for arms (you know, two per snowman) and that’s it.
+I added the pipe cleaners to the table expecting them to be used for arms (you know, two per snowman) and that’s it.

 Daphne, at two, was as into making the snowmen as the six year olds.

 Here’s one of her snowmen sitting on the mason jar lid waiting for the “snow globe” jar to be screwed on (the pipecleaner appendages needed to be poked a bit farther in first so they would fit).

 I printed up some gift tags to glue to the jar tops.
 If I were extra prepared, I could have printed them on sticker paper, but instead I just used printer paper and a glue stick.
-Here's a pdf of the gift tags in case you'd like to use them.

-I love how these snowmen look in their snow globes!
+I love how these playdough snowmen look in their snow globes!
 And, as a gift, it is as fun for kids to make as it is for their friends to receive.